sh1boot/sh1boot.github.io/_posts/2025-03-18-zsh-and-tmux-config.md

 ### Detecting an idle shell

-If a pane has gone back to the shell, that's occasionally worth knowing:
+If a pane was running a command but has gone back to the shell (ie., is now idle), that's occasionally worth knowing:

 ```conf
 set -g @shell_idle "#{==:#{pane_current_command},zsh}"